koddo/coding-interviews-prep-msk/README.md

 - The modern dictionaries talk by Raymond Hettinger, https://www.youtube.com/watch?v=p33CVV29OG8, about the dict implementation in python 3.7

 # Log of our activity

+## 2019-10-06

+We had many newcomers, so we had a lot of conversations and mostly solved old problems.

 ## 2019-09-29